JScott/ViveGrip/Assets/ViveGrip/Examples/README.md

 By playing with `Anchor.enabled` and `Rotation.mode` I can get different effects with the boxes.
 I enabled the anchor for the small box to make it feel more like a small object I am gripping in my palm.
 I also set the rotation mode to `Disabled` on the big box to give it a feeling of being unweildy or difficult to hold on to.

+### Composite Toy (easy)

+- `ViveGrip_Grabbable`
+- `ViveGrip_Highlighter`
+- `ViveGrip_TintChildrenEffect`

+Sometimes objects need to be made of multiple renderers or colliders as children.
+Grabbable will handle "Compound Colliders" by looking in a Collider's parent for a grabbable or interactable if it can't find one in its own object.
+However, I need to tell Vive Grip to highlight the children of the object as well.
+I do this by selecting the `ViveGrip_TintChildrenEffect` highlight effect on the grabbable from the Inspector.

 ### Slider (easy)

 - `ViveGrip_Grabbable`